stevecallear/mexl/README.md

 `mexl` is a basic expression language.
 It is heavily informed by the [Writing An Intepreter/Compiler In Go](https://interpreterbook.com/) books by Thorsten Ball and was primarily written as a learning exercise.

-It is intended to offer the simplicity of [`rules`](https://github.com/nikunjy/rules) with some of the performance and flexibility of [`expr`](https://github.com/expr-lang/expr).
-With that said, if I was deploying an expression language to production it would definitely be the latter unless there was a specific syntactic or functional need.
+It is intended to offer the simplicity of [`rules`](https://github.com/nikunjy/rules) with some of the performance and flexibility of [`expr`](https://github.com/expr-lang/expr), while simplifying expressions with partial type coercion.
+The API and syntax are not currently stable so I would not recommend use in production.
+Generally I would recommend `expr` in that scenario unless there are specific syntactic or functional requirements.

 ## Getting Started